bevyengine/rfcs/rfcs/45-stageless.md

 2. It will be harder to immediately understand the global structure of Bevy apps.

 ## Rationale and alternatives

+### Doesn't label-configuration allow you to configure systems added by third-party plugins?

+Yes.
+This is, in fact, a large part of the point.

+The complete inability to configure plugins is the source of [significant user pain](https://github.com/bevyengine/bevy/issues/2160).
+Plugin authors cannot know all of the needs of the end user's app, and so some degree of control must be handed back to the end users.

+This control is carefully limited though: systems can only be configured if they are given a public label, and all of the systems under a common label are configured as a group.
+In addition, configuration defined by a private label (or directly on systems) cannot be altered, extended or removed by the app: it cannot be named, and so cannot be altered.

+These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public labels and their meanings are relatively stable).

 ### Why can't you label labels?